-As a taxpayer, you must make estimated payments if the expected tax due on your taxable income not subject to withholding is more than a certain amount.
-Generally, you need to pay at least 80% of your annual income tax liability before you file your return for the year.
-You pay through withholding and making estimated tax payments on any income not subject to withholding.
+As a taxpayer, you must make estimated payments if the expected tax due on your taxable income not subject to withholding is more than $400.
+Generally, you need to pay at least 80% of your annual income tax liability before you file your return for the year through withholding or by making estimated tax payments on any income not subject to withholding.

 Farmers and fishermen generally need to pay at least two-thirds (66.67%), rather than 80%, of their annual income tax liability before the year's return is filed.
 You qualify as a farmer or fisherman for any taxable year if your gross income from farming or fishing is at least two-thirds (66.67%) of your annual gross income.